TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

 The ``%`` operator can also be used for string formatting.
-It interprets the left argument much like a :c:func:`sprintf`\ -style format string to be applied to the right argument, and returns the string resulting from this formatting operation.
+It interprets the left argument much like a :c:func:`sprintf`\ -style format string to be applied to the right argument, and returns the string resulting kutoka this formatting operation.
 For example::

-   >>> import math
+   >>> agiza math
    >>> print('The value of pi is approximately %5.3f.' % math.pi)
    The value of pi is approximately 3.142.